Supply Shock

 Duration also matters.
 Some disruptions are bottlenecks: acute but repairable mismatches that ease once congestion clears, routes reopen, or inventories rebuild.
 Others are structural shortages, where the economy lacks the labor base, energy supply, infrastructure, capital stock, or institutional setting needed to restore prior supply conditions quickly.
 Time alone does not solve those cases because the missing capacity is not merely delayed; it has become insufficient in baseline terms.

-Scope is equally important.
+Scope matters as well.
 Some shocks are economy-wide because the impaired input is embedded across most sectors.
-Energy is the clearest example, which is why supply shocks often sit inside broader fiscal impulse and inflation discussions when governments try to cushion their effects.
-By contrast, sector-specific disruptions remain narrower when substitutes exist, inventories absorb the hit, or spillovers into the wider economy stay limited.
+Energy is the clearest example.
+Others remain narrower because substitutes exist, inventories absorb the hit, or spillovers into the wider economy stay limited.
+Policy responses such as a larger fiscal impulse may cushion part of the damage, but they do not change the fact that the original disturbance came from impaired supply.

-Supply shocks matter to markets because they disturb several macro variables at once rather than isolating one line of adjustment.
-They can raise inflation expectations while weakening output, volumes, earnings quality, and consumption-sensitive demand.
-That combination affects rates, equities, credit, commodities, and currencies through different channels, which is why supply-shock episodes often produce fragmented cross-asset repricing rather than a single clean market signal.
+Supply shocks matter because they disturb several macro variables at once rather than isolating one line of adjustment.
+They can raise inflation pressure while weakening output, volumes, earnings quality, and consumption-sensitive demand.
+That combination affects rates, equities, credit, commodities, and currencies through different channels, which is why supply-shock episodes often produce fragmented cross-asset repricing rather than one clean adjustment path.

 FAQ